-The international travel portion of the course will take place over spring break 2022 (roughly March 12, 2022 – March 19, 2022) in Augsburg, Munich, and Berlin, Germany.
+The international travel portion of the course will take place over spring break 2024 (March 9, 2024 – March 16, 2024) in Augsburg, Munich, and Berlin, Germany.
 The program will start in Augsburg, move to Munich, then on to Berlin.
 Lodging and ground transportation will be included in the program fee, as well as the other features listed above.
 Possible cultural excursions could include visiting the Bundestag (German Parliament) in Berlin, walking tour of the city, and more.

 The international travel portion of the course will include the following items:

 - Comprehensive pre-departure training covering country-specific health and safety information

 - Ground transportation in-country